true-myth/true-myth/README.md

 ### Folktale?

 Folktale has an API a lot like this one, as you'll see when perusing the docs.
-However, there are two main reasons you might prefer <this library> to Folktale:
+However, there are two main reasons you might prefer True Myth to Folktale:

 1. True Myth is TypeScript-first and Flow-first, which means that it assumes you are using TypeScript or Flow if you're aiming for rigorous type safety.